dgaydukov/cert-spring5/files/spring5.md

 `javax.transaction.Transactional` - java EE7 annotation, but since spring3 also supported,
 with `org.springframework.transaction.annotation.Transactional` - has more options and will always execute the right way.

-If for some reason you don't want to use this annotation (for example you have a method that takes too long to run and if you put `@Transactional` on it, you will use all available connections), you can use programmatic transaction with `TransactionTemplate`
+If for some reason you don't want to use this annotation (for example you have a method that takes too long to run and if you put `@Transactional` on it, you will use all available connections), you can use programmatic transaction with `TransactionTemplate` (it's thread-safe)
 ```java
 import org.springframework.orm.jpa.JpaTransactionManager;
 import org.springframework.transaction.PlatformTransactionManager;